Inch4Tk/odinhttp/Readme.md

 import http "shared:odinhttp/http"

 // alternatively to run tests, inside odinhttp folder:
-// for some reason the builtin test does not work (?) odin run test
+// for some reason the builtin odin (dev-2022-04) test command does not work odin run test
 ```

+### Dependency Notes:
+For Windows (find and add the following dlls to path or directory):
+- SDL2.dll (from odin/vendor/sdl2)
+- SDL2_net.dll (from odin/vendor/sdl2/net)
+For Unix:
+- sudo apt-get install libsdl2-2.0

+**Important:** Then follow the instructions in the SSL section to either install OpenSSL oder compile without SSL support.

 ## Example
 For a more complete example check example/example.odin